 quant <- dplyr::mutate(quant, .features_id = as.character(id))

-Create the metadata table and store it in the mcn
+Create the metadata table and store it in the mcn object

 along with the quantification data.